 Investments of the General Fund are governed by Section 218.415, Florida Statutes.
 The authorized investments include, among others, negotiable direct or indirect obligations which are secured by the United States Government, the Local Government Surplus Funds Trust as created by Section 218.415, Florida Statutes; and interest-bearing time deposits or savings accounts in authorized financial institutions.
+The District adopted GASB 72 during the fiscal year.
+The District considered fair value, and since the District only holds money market mutual funds, GASB 72 state; money market investments and participating interest-earning investment contracts that have a remaining maturity at the time of purchase of one year or less and are held by governments other than external pools, should be measured at amortized cost as provided in in paragraph 9, Statement 31.

-Investments of Debt Service Fund are governed by the provisions of the Trust Indenture.
+Investments of Debt Service and Capital Projects Fund are governed by the provisions of the Trust Indenture.

-Investments of the Debt Service Fund as of September 30, 2015 were \$332,092 and were in money market mutual funds.
+Investments of the Debt Service and Capital Projects Fund as of September 30, 2016 were \$1,573,758 and were in money market mutual funds.